sappho911/broiler747/README.md

     *   **Models:**

-        *   Plane, Obstacle, World, GameState → core gameplay objects.
+        *   Plane, Obstacle, GameState → core gameplay objects.
-        *   Player, Quiz, Achievement → persistent player data and rewards.
+        *   Player, Quiz, Game → persistent player data and score.

     *   **Controller:**

-        *   Game loop (GameController) → updates world, handles input, collisions.
+        *   Game loop (gameplay.js) → handles input, collisions.
-        *   Menu system (MenuController) → start/pause menus, player selection.
+        *   Menu system (main_menu, choose_player, new_player, statistics) → start/pause menus, player selection, statistics.

     *   **View:**

-        *   Temporary console graphics (ASCII or simple text-based representation).
-        *   Later could be replaced by a graphical UI or during this implementation using simple JS and HTML.
+        *   Pixel art style and images taken for studies purposes.

 *   **Persistence:**

-    *   JSON file acts as lightweight storage (avoiding constant MySQL calls).
-    *   Optional: MySQL via REST API for longer-term persistence (Flask endpoints).
+    *  MariaDB via REST API for longer-term persistence (Flask endpoints).

 ### **Game Session Flow (simplified)**

 1.  **Menu:** Player chooses or creates profile.
+Further chooses route from start to finishing airport (routes are divided by distance, so that creates difficulty)

 2.  **Game starts:**

-    *   World.update() moves plane and obstacles each tick.
+    *   In the game, user moves plane and obstacles, each frame we track where obsatcles and user is located inside of the window.
-    *   World.check\_collisions() checks for crashes.
+    *   Checks for crashes.
-    *   ask\_quiz() triggers occasionally during flight.
     *   Score increments continuously.

 3.  **Game ends:**

-    *   Either plane crashes (health ≤ 0)
+    *   Either plane crashes, by coliding with obstacle ones
-    *   Or destination reached (x ≥ destination\_x)
+    *   Or destination reached
+    *   Quiz triggers after flight during the results menu.
+So it is up to the player to take his/her knowledge to the test

 4.  **Results:**

     *   Score + bonus points from quizzes.
-    *   Achievements checked/unlocked.
-    *   Player totals updated in JSON/MySQL via DB functions or API.
+    *   Player totals updated and kept in MariaDB DataBase by transfering via API calls from frontend→backend→DB and shown in statisics page by query